-- contested by the company's participants who hold in aggregate at least 10% of the contributions into the registered capital of the company. - (xv) The minimum registered capital (i.e., the minimum capitalization) is EUR 5,000.
+- (settlement) is approved by the company's general meeting and such approval is not formally contested by the company's participants who hold in aggregate at least 10% of the contributions into the registered capital of the company. - (xv) The minimum registered capital (i.e., the minimum capitalization) is EUR 5,000.
 If there is one participant, the initial capital must be fully paid by the time of submission of the petition for registration of the company with the Commercial Register.
 If there are two or more participants, at least 50% of the minimum registered capital and 30% of each participant's initial capital contribution must be paid by the time of submission of the petition for registration of the company with the Commercial Register.
 The remainder of the initial capital must be paid within five years of registration of the s.r.o. with the Commercial Register, or earlier if so stated in the memorandum of association, subject to a default interest of 20%.
 The amount of default interest for late payment is discretionary.
-The minimum capital contribution of each participant is EUR 750. - (xvi) An amendment to the Commercial Code, which came into force on 1 January 2018, has introduced new regulations regarding "Capital fund from contributions."
-The creation of a "Capital fund from contributions," which is discretionary, must be regulated by the articles of association and must be approved by the general meeting, and participants must assume the obligation to make a contribution to "Capital fund from contributions" (by way of a written declaration) and transfer cash to the company.
-The cash in "Capital fund from contributions" must not be paid out to the participants if the company is deemed by law to be in crisis or if, as a result of the repayment, the company would become a company in crisis. - (xvii) Changes to any information registered in the Commercial Register must be registered with the Commercial Register and the directors of the company are responsible for issuing (execution of) a complete/full memorandum of association every time such information is amended.
+The minimum capital contribution of each participant is EUR 750. - (xvi) The creation of a "capital fund from contributions," which is discretionary, must be regulated by the articles of association and must be approved by the general meeting, and participants must assume the obligation to make a contribution to a capital fund from contributions (by way of a written declaration) and transfer cash to the company.
+The cash in a capital fund from contributions must not be paid out to the participants if the company is deemed by law to be in crisis or if, as a result of the repayment, the company would become a company in crisis. - (xvii) Changes to any information registered in the Commercial Register must be registered with the Commercial Register and the directors of the company are responsible for issuing (execution of) a complete/full memorandum of association every time such information is amended.

-2.2.2 Joint stock company - a.s.
+2.2.2 Joint-stock company - a.s.
 (Sections 154-220a)

-The principal features of a joint stock company (a.s.) are as follows:
+The principal features of a joint-stock company (a.s.) are as follows: